|Door, Green Lake, Wisconsin|

 "Most of what takes up the airwaves is the absence of life—a constant reshuffling of relationships, a preoccupation with wiping out the opposition as violently as possible, the pursuit and spending of the almighty dollar in a system that Vaclav Havel calls “totalitarian consumerism.”
 We see example after example of empty, self-centered existence."
 (Moreland, J. P., The Lost Virtue of Happiness: Discovering the Disciplines of the Good Life, Kindle Locations 125-126)

-We Americans are both obsessed with happiness and confused about it.
+Americans are obsessed with happiness and confused about it.
 We have more material possessions than anyone who has ever lived.
-If stuff made us happy, then no one has ever been happier and more satisfied than us.
+If stuff made people happy, then no one has ever been happier and more satisfied than us.
 But we are not.
 Our things are consuming our souls.
 There is, as Alexis de Tocqueville observed about America, “a strange melancholy in the midst of abundance.”
 (In Ib., Kindle Locations 143-144)

 Where is the road to freedom?
 C. S. Lewis wrote, “You can’t get second things by putting them first; you can get second things only by putting first things first.”
 Or as Jesus said, “Seek first his kingdom and his righteousness, and all these things will be given to you as well” (Matthew 6:33).
 In other words, live for something other than your own happiness.